 For example, the Candida Diet removes sugar from the diet in all forms – even maple syrup and honey.
 Fresh fruit, however, is allowed.

-Candida overgrowth can frequently trigger an allergy to molds and other types of fungi, so fermented foods including cheese and dairy are also eliminated along with any breads and other foods containing yeast.
+Candida overgrowth can frequently trigger an allergy to molds and other types of fungi.
+Hence, beneficial fermented foods including cheese are also eliminated along with any bread and other foods containing yeast.